pavanvinayveesam4444/Burrito-Game-Optimization-Model/README.md

 - Provides **step-by-step implementations** of optimization models with clear explanations.
 - Helps understand how **to formulate and solve optimization problems** using Gurobi.
-- Serves as a **valuable resource** for students, data scientists, and operations researchers.
 - Can be extended to **custom real-world problems** in different industries.